How to be Productive When You Are a Work at Home Mum

 Have your own working environment

 Make a space or designate a room in your house that’s your dedicated work area, this will help you ‘get in the zone’ and concentrate.
 Make sure the space is quiet and you can work from there undisturbed.
 If you are lucky enough to have your own office area, make it a space that you love – decorate the walls with inspirational images to make it a personal and motivational space for you to thrive in.
 Treat yourself to a comfortable chair and a practical desk to make your working days as comfortable as possible.
+This is all key in being productive when you work from home.

 Create a structure to your day